intel/pepc/README.md

 ```

 This will create the 'pepc.stanalone' file, which you can rename and copy to any other place, and it
 will work as a standalone program.
-However, in this case you must manually take care of all the
-dependencies.

 ## Tab completions